mkdynamic/jquery-popupwindow/README.md

 ### Popup blocked

-Most browsers have popup blockers.
-If you create a popup *without* user interaction (e.g. on page load), it will be blocked by the popup blocker.
-If a user was involved, such as a user clicking a button, the blockers will allow the popup.
-If the popup is blocked your user may not see the notification to allow them to see the pop up, and if they do they will have to choose to permanently allow or just for that one time.
-So avoid creating popups without the users interaction.
-If you would like to do something without user interaction I suggest a modal such as [Bootstrap modals] or [jQuery UI Dialog].
+Most browsers will block popups created *without* user interaction (e.g. on page load).
+If the popup is blocked, your user may not notice the notification to allow them to see the pop up.

+You should only create popups in the same event tick as a user interaction, such as a click.
+If you would like to do something without user interaction, I suggest a modal such as [Bootstrap modals] or [jQuery UI Dialog].

 [Bootstrap modals]: http://getbootstrap.com/javascript/#modals
 [jQuery UI Dialog]: http://jqueryui.com/dialog/